 Accessibility for Ontarians with Disabilities Act (AODA)

 It isn’t just good practice to make accommodations for learners with disabilities and to make our programs more accessible – it is the law.
 Ontario is in the process of introducing stages of the Accessibility for Ontarians with Disabilities Act (AODA).
 The purpose of the AODA is to make Ontario more accessible and inclusive to people with disabilities.
 As Ontario businesses, all Literacy and Basic Skills (LBS) agencies must provide accessible customer service.
 This includes our LBS training service.
-For more information about the act, your responsibilities as an Ontario business, plus a wizard, checklists and tools to assist you with compliance, visit the Ontario Ministry of Economic Development, Trade and Employment’s Making Ontario Accessible site at www.mcss.gov.on.ca/en/mcss/programs/accessibility/index.aspx
+For more information about the act, your responsibilities as an Ontario business, plus a wizard, checklists and tools to assist you with compliance, visit Ontario’s Accessibilities Laws site.

-According to the Learning Disabilities Association of Canada (www.ldac-acta.ca), one in 10 Canadians has a learning disability (LD).
-The percentage of adult literacy learners with LD is much higher, however, as “an estimated 30-80% of students in literacy programs have learning disabilities.”
-Literacy and Essential Skills Learning Disabilities Fact Sheet, Canadian Literacy and Learning Network (www.literacy.ca/content/uploads/2012/02/learning-disabilities.pdf)
+According to the Learning Disabilities Association of Canada, one in 10 Canadians has a learning disability (LD).
+The Canadian Literacy and Learning network note in a Literacy and Essential Skills Learning Disabilitys Fact Sheet that the percentage of adult literacy learners with LD is much higher, however, as “an estimated 30-80% of students in literacy programs have learning disabilities.”

 LDs may be lifelong or may have happened as a result of brain injury.
 Some learners may have been identified with a learning disability before coming to our programs.
 Many others are not aware that the difficulties they encountered in school and life are due to learning disabilities.
 It is not up to us to diagnose LDs.
 Professionals who do LD assessments, diagnose learning disabilities and make recommendations for appropriate accommodations must be qualified to do so.
 Our job is to understand the issues adults with LDs face and to seek out and offer teaching and learning strategies appropriate for adults with LDs.
 People with LD have difficulties learning in the traditional way, so we need to offer different kinds of assistance.
 Finding the best or most effective learning supports and instructional strategies can be a trial process.
 You may have to try different supports and discuss what works best with the learner.

-The University of Tennesee’s Center for Literacy, Education and Employment’s (previously the Center for Literacy Studies) http://clee.utk.edu Keys to Effective LD Teaching Practice (http://resources.clee.utk.edu/print/keys_ld.pdf) builds on their earlier work, The Bridges to Practices: Guidebooks.
+The University of Tennesee’s Center for Literacy, Education and Employment’s Keys to Effective LD Teaching Practice builds on their earlier work, The Bridges to Practices: Guidebooks.
 In Chapter 4, The Teaching/Learning Process, Keys to Effective LD Teaching Practice focuses on three key guidelines.
-These guidelines can be found in the following three boxes.
+These guidelines can be found in the following three boxes

 There are many other excellent resources to help you learn more about LDs.
 They offer practical information and strategies to assist you in working with adults who have been diagnosed with LDs or who may have undiagnosed LDs and can benefit from accommodations.